x64dbg/docs/commands/tracing/StartRunTrace.md

-# StartRunTrace/opentrace
+# StartTraceRecording/StartRunTrace/opentrace

-Start recording a run trace with a specified file.
+Start recording a trace to the specified file.
 The file will also be opened in the trace view.
-Note you need to use [TraceIntoConditional](./TraceIntoConditional.md) or other command to actually trace the program.
+Note you need to use [TraceIntoConditional](./TraceIntoConditional.md) or other command to actually trace the program and record instructions.

 ## arguments